 To avoid constantly struggling with slipcovers that keep slipping or riding up or pulling out of place (or banning all family and visitors from using the couch in a fit of fury), here are additional tips:

-Put on the slipcover the right way
+1. Install the slipcover the right way

 The seams on both sides should be placed on the same parts of the sofa

 When placing your sofa cover on, be sure to pay close attention to the seam positions and adjust them to match the edges of your sofa; keep an eye on symmetry of the slipcover seams; this will help you achieve a better silhouette.

 2. Look for slipcovers with elastic bands sewn directly to the slipcover fabric